PMCC-BioinformaticsCore/janis/docs/tools/bioinformatics/samtoolssort.rst

 outputFilename        Optional<Filename>  -o                 5  Output to FILE [stdout].
 ====================  ==================  ========  ==========  ===========================================================================================================================================================================================================================================

+*SamTools: Sort was last updated on 2018-12-24*

-*This page was automatically generated*
+*This page was automatically generated on 2019-01-24*